 What can we do?

-For changes to current church meetings, see What's On.
+For updates on church meetings, in person and online, see What's On.

-During the peak of this pandemic, we recognise that we should not currently meet up in person – it is wiser and more loving to avoid this, to reduce the risks of catching or passing on the virus.
+During the peak of this pandemic, we recognised that for a time we should not be meeting up in person – it was wiser and more loving to avoid this, to reduce the risks of catching or passing on the virus.
+As of July 2020 some of us are once again meeting in person, with the usual precautions as in other public places.
+We also have meetings online for the benefit of people who are "shielding".

 Staying in touch during isolation